kchandi/foundry-samples/samples/agent-catalog/msft-agent-samples/semantic-kernel-sdk/video-translation-agent/README.md

 The Video Translation Agent uses:
 - **Azure AI Agents** - For conversation management and orchestration
 - **Semantic Kernel** - For creating the AI Agent and managing plugins
-- **Azure AI's Cognitive Services Video Translation API** - For the core video translation functionality
+- **Azure AI Speech's Video Translation API** - For the core video translation functionality
 - **Azure Blob Storage** - For secure file storage and retrieval

 <div align="center">